-If you want to allow users to cancel a booking they have already submitted, you just need to enable the option “Can be cancelled” in the product.
+If you want to allow users to cancel a booking they have already submitted, you just need to enable the option “Cancellation available” in the product.

 Your users will be able to cancel their booking no later than x days/months since the booking start date, based on the cut-off date that you can set using the “The booking can be cancelled up to” option.

-Users can cancel the booking from their reserved area in your website “My Account” page.
+Users can cancel the booking from their reserved area on your website “My Account” page.